krum04/Goode-Hack-Lab/PiClub/Anime Quote API/README.md

 pageURL = 'https://animechanapi.xyz/api/quotes/random'
 ```

-Let's send a request to that page and save its returned data.
+Let's send a request to that page and save its returned data as a variable called "**page_data**".

 ```python
 page_data = request.get(pageUrl)